DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Accounting/index.rst

 Installation
 ==============
 In order to use the system, it requires to install the following components: AccountingDB, DataStore, ReportGenerato, for the WMSMonitoring the StatesAccountingAgent.
-The simplest is for using the SystemAdministrator CLI:
+The simplest is by using the SystemAdministrator CLI:

 install db AccountingDB
 install service Accounting DataStore